H4rmey/Rust-OpenCL-Tutorial/README.md

         .copy_host_slice(&apples)
         .build()?;

 Next we're going to create our kernel weirdly named salad, because I’m hungry.
 Again note that our global_work_size is MAX_SIZE * MAX_SIZE.
-In rust this is done by the SpatialDims object of the ocl library.
+In Rust this is done by the SpatialDims object of the ocl library.
 Now our kernel knows it has two working dimensions.

     let salad = Kernel::builder()
         .program(&program)